Largest Colorado wildfire in history started one year ago today

 LARIMER COUNTY, Colo. — A year ago Friday, the largest wildfire in Colorado's recorded history started in western Larimer County.

-The Cameron Peak Fire started on Aug.
-13, 2020, marking the beginning of a tragic 200,000-plus burn through Larimer County.
+The Cameron Peak Fire began on Aug.
+13, 2020, marking the beginning of a tragic 200,000-plus acre burn through Larimer County.
 It wasn't fully put out until Dec.
 2.

+“We knew that there was potential for a significant fire but to see something in an area where we had experienced the High Park fire back in 2012, and we thought that was such a huge fire over 80,000 acres, to then turn around and have one at nearly 209,000 acres, I don’t think people foresaw that happening," said Reghan Cloudman, a public affairs specialist with the U.S. Forest Service.

 The Fire destroyed more than 440 structures, including more than 220 cabins and residences.
 It cost well over $100 million to contain, and its impacts are still being widely felt a year later.